Go Back

 Just as this setup is conducive to storms with torrential rainfall, some storms are likely to produce powerful wind gusts in certain locations.
 Tall thunderstorms and downpours can produce a downward rush of air that spreads out as it reaches ground level.
 These downburst or microburst winds can knock over trees, trigger power outages and cause property damage, similar to some tornadoes.

-On Friday, the risk of severe thunderstorms with high winds will tend to ease, and that lull may last into part of the weekend in the Northeast.
+On Friday, the risk of severe thunderstorms with high winds will ease a bit, and that lull may last into part of the weekend in the Northeast.

 However, on Saturday, the next round of severe thunderstorms will march across the Great Lakes and the Ohio Valley.